 Throughout their time at Pitcheroak we encourage pupils to become as independent as possible and to become valued members of their community.

 We provide a caring and nurturing environment which enables all pupils to develop their confidence and self‐esteem.
-We support others by taking part in both Local and National Fundraising events for example Macmillan, Children in Need, Sport Relief and Comic Relief.
+We support others by taking part in both Local and National Fundraising activities such as Macmillan, Children in Need, Sport Relief and Comic Relief.

 At Pitcheroak we respect everyone within our community and beyond.
 This can be seen throughout the school day in all activities and locations around school.

-Our pupils’ work and interact with a variety of people not just within school but by accessing the wider community this includes meeting students from other schools, theatre groups, attending sporting events or on educational visits.
-We have an extremely comprehensive range of enrichment opportunities that are tracked and monitored on a weekly basis.
+Our pupils’ work and interact with a variety of different people not just within school but by accessing the wider community including other pupils from other schools, theatre groups, visiting practitioners, or by attending sporting events or educational visits off-site.
+We have an extremely comprehensive range of enrichment opportunities that are tracked and monitored on a fortnightly basis.

-We believe that education extends beyond the school building and that it is important to facilitate opportunities for our pupils to access their local community.
-We also encourage our parents/carers to be part of school life as much as they are able.
+We believe that education extends beyond the school building and facilitate opportunities for our pupils to frequently access their local community.
+We also encourage our parents/ carers to be part of the school life as much as they are able to.

 Pitcheroak is a diverse community and we value and respect everyone within our community regardless of their age, ability, race, gender, faith or culture.